jkpe/digitalocean-cost-explorer/README.md

 ## Deployment

-- The backend can be deployed to [DigitalOcean App Platform](https://www.digitalocean.com/products/app-platform/).
+- The frontend & backend can be deployed to [DigitalOcean App Platform](https://www.digitalocean.com/products/app-platform/).
-- The frontend can be deployed to [DigitalOcean App Platform](https://www.digitalocean.com/products/app-platform/), [DigitalOcean Spaces](https://www.digitalocean.com/products/spaces/).
 - Remember to update the environment variables for production
-- Ensure Redis is available in your production environment
+- Ensure [Valkey](https://docs.digitalocean.com/products/databases/valkey/) is available in your production environment

 ### App Platform Example Deployment